Burmese invasions of Assam: First Burmese invasion

 In 1816, Badan Chandra Borphukan came to the court of Burmese King Bodawpaya and sought help to defeat his political rival Purnanada Burhagohain.
-The Burmese monarch agreed and send an expedition under a general of Bhamo, with Badan Chandra Borphukan which entered Assam in January 1817.
+The Burmese monarch agreed and sent an expedition under a general of Bhamo, with Badan Chandra Borphukan, which entered Assam in January 1817.
 The first battle took place on March 27, 1817, at Ghiladhari.
-The Assam forces were led by Daman Gogoi, Hau Bora and Jama Khan.
+The Assamese forces were led by Hao Bora, a Chutia officer, (Note: Barua (2007) records Hao Bora among the Chutia military families of the late Ahom period and state that his son Nakh Bora also fought against the Burmese.) together with Daman Gogoi and Jama Khan.
+(Note: R. C. Kalita describes the Assamese force at Ghiladhari as having been sent under Hao Bora and Daman Gogoi, identifying both as commanders.
+Later, Assam Board educational material describes Hao Bora more specifically as the chief commander ordered by Purnananda Burhagohain to lead the force, with Daman Gogoi assisting him.)
+Other officers also participated in resistance during the invasion.
 The battle continued for a week when Purnananda Burhagohain learned that the enemy was accompanied by Badan Chandra Borphukan.
 This enraged the Burhagohain so much that he collapsed and died.
-This, according to chronicles, led to the division in the ranks of the Ahom nobility, and due to lack of reinforcements the Assam army surrendered.
-Ruchinath, the son of Purnananda, became the Burhagohain, and asked the king to evacuate, who refused.
+This, according to chronicles, led to the division in the ranks of the Ahom nobility, and due to lack of reinforcements, the Assam army surrendered.
+Ruchinath, the son of Purnananda, became the Burhagohain, and asked the king to evacuate, but the king refused.
 This led Ruchinath to suspect that Chandrakanta Singha was in alliance with Badan Chandra Borphukan, and left for Guwahati without the king when the Burmese army advanced toward the Ahom capital at Jorhat.
 The king, Chandrakanta Singha, stayed behind, received Badan Chandra Borphukan and made him the Mantri Phukan.

-The Burmese army was paid 1,000,000 rupees and the commanders were given suitable presents.
-Hemo Aideo, an Ahom princess (daughter of Bagakonwar Tipam Raja and sister of Swargadeo Jogeshwar Singha) was sent to the king of Burma with 50 elephants and dowry.
+The Burmese army was paid 1,000,000 rupees, and the commanders were given suitable presents.
+Hemo Aideo, an Ahom princess (daughter of Bagakonwar Tipam Raja and sister of Swargadeo Jogeshwar Singha), was sent to the king of Burma with 50 elephants and dowry.
 The Burmese army left Assam in April 1817.

 After the return of the Burmese forces, Badan Chandra had become all-powerful.
 He began to torture the supporters of Purnananda Burhagohain, who was already dead.
 There were also differences between the Barbarua and barphukan.
 Further, disgusted with the activities of Badanchandra, Numali Rajmao (King Chandrakanta's mother), along with some officials, hatched a conspiracy to get rid of him.
-It culminated in the assassination of Badan Chandra in 1818 by a Subedar named Rup Singh.
+It culminated in the assassination of Badanchandra in 1818 by a Subedar named Rup Singh.